 Knowing how to prevent separation anxiety in a puppy starts by recognizing the signs as early as possible.
 Then you have to teach your puppy a few tricks of having fun when left alone.
 In this way, the boredom is slowly eliminated as her confidence builds up.

-If you have a puppy that has separation anxiety, then this article will discuss the signs and symptoms of separation anxiety and give you a number of tips to help you resolve the issue.
+If you have a puppy that has separation anxiety, then this article will discuss the signs and symptoms of anxiety and give you a number of tips to help you resolve the issue.

 What are the signs of separation anxiety?